 Securing Working Capital as Larger Enterprises Extend Payment Terms

-As larger companies take longer to pay suppliers, US Capital Partners is structuring and providing optimal financing for small and medium-sized businesses in need of working capital.
+As larger companies take longer to pay suppliers, US Capital Partners is structuring and providing optimal financing for lower middle market businesses in need of working capital.

 Access to working capital can make the difference between simply having dire issues of liquidity and thriving through increased sales and business expansion.
 Increasingly, larger enterprises, especially in the consumer goods industry, have been lengthening supplier payment terms significantly—sometimes to as long as 120 days or even longer—to actively manage their cash conversion cycles.
 While this of course improves cash flow at the buying company, it puts significant financial strain on smaller suppliers, making it difficult for them to meet operational needs or invest in their own growth.